Hayley Barna just became the first female GP in First Round’s history

 Birchbox has raised $86.9 million to date, including from Forerunner Ventures and Accel Partners.
 In August, Recode reported that the company was in talks with several retailers about an acquisition, including Walmart.

-Walmart, which recently lost its place as the country’s largest employer to competitor Amazon, has bought two other Forerunner-backed companies in the last 15 months: Jet.com and Bonobos.
+Walmart, the country’s largest employer, has bought two other Forerunner-backed companies in the last 15 months: Jet.com and Bonobos.

 Barna remains a director on the board of Birchbox.
 She also serves on the boards of the hair products company Madison Reed (which closed on a fresh $25 million just last month), and RAB Lighting, a seven-year-old lighting and electronics manufacturing company where her brother is CEO.